Faculty Profile: Herbert Y. Meltzer, MD, Professor in Psychiatry and Behavioral Sciences and Neuroscience

 What types of collaborations are you engaged in across campus?

-I am collaborating with faculty in psychiatry and behavioral sciences, physiology, molecular pharmacology and biochemistry, pediatrics, and the Center for Life Processes.
+I am collaborating with faculty in psychiatry and behavioral sciences, neuroscience, molecular pharmacology and biochemistry, pediatrics, and the Center for Life Processes.
 I have found collaboration at Northwestern University Feinberg School of Medicine the best of any of the four universities I have been a part of.
 It is an extraordinary feature of Northwestern.

 Which honors are you most proud of and why?